Symphony No. 41 (Mozart): Origin of the nickname

 According to the composer's younger son Franz Xaver Wolfgang Mozart, the symphony was given the name Jupiter by Johann Peter Salomon, who had settled in London in around 1781.
 The name has also been attributed to Johann Baptist Cramer, an English music publisher.
 Reportedly, from the first chords, Mozart's Symphony No. 41 reminded Cramer of Jupiter and his thunderbolts.

-The Times of Thursday, May 8, 1817, carries an advertisement for a concert to be given in the Hanover Square Rooms on "Friday next, May 9" to include "Grand Sinfonie (Jupiter), Mozart".
-The 3 June 1817 issue of The Morning Post carries an advertisement for printed music that includes: "The celebrated movement from Mozart's sympathy [sic], called 'Jupiter', arranged as a Duet, by J. Wilkins, 4s.
+The Bath Journal of Monday, 19 April 1813, carried an advertisement for a concert to be given in the Bath Assembly Rooms on Easter Wednesday, 21 April, to include "Grand Sinfonia (Jupiter).
+Mozart".
+A symphony by Mozart of this name also appeared in the 22 April 1813 issue of The Morning Chronicle in a report on the third concert of the Royal Philharmonic Society on 19 April.
+The 3 June 1817 issue of The Morning Post carried an advertisement for printed music that includes: "The celebrated movement from Mozart's sympathy [sic], called 'Jupiter', arranged as a Duet, by J. Wilkins, 4s.
 [4 shillings]".

 Responses and reception

 In her book Mozart: The 'Jupiter' Symphony, musicologist Elaine Sisman noted that the majority of responses ranged "from admiring to adulatory, a gamut from A to A".

 The symphony has been praised by critics, theorists, composers and biographers.
 It has come to be viewed as a canonized masterwork both for its brilliant use of counterpoint that never obscures the work's clarity.
 Sisman quotes these reviews: